 Richard Hauer’s memo included in this report outlines the progress over the summer to work with the NSF-EPSCor office in Kentucky in a grant proposal to acquire high speed access for researchers at UM, particularly the Biological Stations.
 This has been coordinated through the UM Research Office.
 It does not appear that this grant would be extended to UM generally.

-The three general strategies require greater collaboration, realignment of financial resources and a great deal of persistence.
-To be successful, the IT strategies need to be placed into the context of the larger strategic plan for Academic Affairs, and will need to have a strong voice from within Academic Affairs for implementation.

 Introduction